 “Wait, why?!” you ask.
 “I wanted to add superhero logos!
 You promised me speech bubbles!”

 This is true, boss, but as your faithful sidekick, we advise you to edit your collage images separately and come back to review them in Collage.
 This is to ensure that your effects match each other and everything looks all intentional-like, because once you take your whole collage into the editor, there’s no going back.

-Bring it into the Editor for overlays and text
+Bring it into the Editor for graphics and text

-Now click Edit in the top toolbar to add overlays and text.
+Now click Edit in the top toolbar to add graphics and text.

 Plus, see that “What will happen next?!” box at the bottom?
-That’s not text and an overlay: it’s actually a single overlay, and there’s more where that came from.
+That’s not text and a graphic: it’s actually a single graphic, and there’s more where that came from.